Pathways to and Through Postsecondary

 Inequality Beyond Standardized Tests: Trends in Extracurricular Activity Reporting in College Applications Across Race and Class

-Inequality related to standardized tests in college admissions has long been a subject of discussion; less is known about inequality in non-standardized components of the college application.
-We analyzed extracurricular activity descriptions in 5,967,920 applications submitted through the Common… more →
+For years, discussions on inequality in college admissions have addressed standardized tests, but less is known about inequality in non-standardized components of applications.
+We analyzed extracurricular activity descriptions in 6,054,104 applications submitted through the Common Application… more →

 Funding Shocks and University Behavior: A synthetic control evaluation of Colorado's College Opportunity Fund